-ORKNEY TIMELINE is an A5 [100 x 150 mm] booklet summarising major events in Orkney over the last 380 million years.
+‘Orkney Timeline’ is an A6 [100 x 150 mm] booklet summarising major events in Orkney over the last 380 million years.
 The first 378,200,000 years get short shrift as do the next 1.8 million years of Palaeolithic.
-Evidence in Orkney of the Mesolithic, while tantalisingly thin, does exist and from thereon Orkney's history through the Neolithic, Bronze and Iron Ages, comes into ever clearer focus.
-While mostly specific to Orkney, some notable world events relevant to Orkney are included in this ‘Orkney Timeline’.
+Evidence of human activity in Orkney during the Mesolithic, while tantalisingly thin, does exist.
+Thereafter Orkney's history through the Neolithic, Bronze and Iron Ages, comes into ever clearer focus.
+While mostly specific to Orkney, some notable world events affecting Orkney are included in this ‘Orkney Timeline’.
 The most recent event noted is the U.K.'s exit from the E.U. at 23:00 G.M.T. on 31 January 2020.
-There is also a calendar of Orkney customs and a map showing most of the places mentioned in the text.
+There is also a calendar of annual Orkney customs and a map showing most of the places mentioned in the text.

 © 2020 Duncan Linklater Sennachie.